vmx/downloadstream/README.md

 First step is installing a service worker which listens to all fetches.
 When calling `downloadStream()` a URL that doesn't really exist is generated.
-It's relative to the location of the HTML page you called it from and has the shape:
+It's relative to the location of the service worker and has the shape:

-    _download/<a-uuid>/<the-filename>
+    _downloadstream/<a-uuid>/<the-filename>

-The `_download` prefix was choose so that you can easily debug things or log anything related to those requests, the UUID makes sure there are no clashes with actual files.
+The `_downloadstream` prefix was choose so that you can easily debug things or log anything related to those requests, the UUID makes sure there are no clashes with actual files.

 Then a stream gets associated with the URL.
 A link (a `<a href>`) is generated with that URL, which then is "clicked" programmatically.
 That click requests